sirisian/ecmascript-types/decoratorreplacement.md

 #### (c) Token streams with spans

-Spans carry hygiene context, so an identifier a macro CREATES is distinguishable from one it RECEIVED, and the two cannot collide.
+SourceSpans carry hygiene context, so an identifier a macro CREATES is distinguishable from one it RECEIVED, and the two cannot collide.

 **Solves:** both failures, properly — and, per §5.3, the span-composition